Frequently asked questions for our visiting care service

 As often as you require.
 Our calls start from a minimum of 30 minutes per week and can be as flexible as you require.

 Yes.
 Our visiting carers are available to help 7 days a week.
-Different rates apply on the weekend which can be found on our costs page.
+Different rates apply on the weekend, please call our team on 03330 160732 to find out more

 Of course, we offer both a waking night and sleeping night care service to fit your individual requirements.
 Waking night care is for individuals who require support throughout the night – our carers remain on duty and alert throughout Sleeping night care is for those who would like someone to be on hand just in case they wake and need support.
 The carer will otherwise be asleep but be there to help for up to two times before the service reverts to waking nights.